 Failure to maintain status can affect you in a variety of ways.
-The first is that you would technically be illegally in the U.S. and, while it is very unlikely, you could be asked by U.S. Immigration and Customs Enforcement (ICE) to leave the United States.
-More likely, being out of status (violating your immigration service status) will cause problems for you in participating in the benefits of your immigration service status (e.g., employment) or making later changes in your plans in the U.S. (e.g., applying to change your immigration service status or transferring schools).
+One way is that you could technically be considered without status/illegal in the U.S. and you could be asked by U.S. Immigration and Customs Enforcement (ICE) to leave the United States.
+Another way is that being out of status (violating your immigration service status) will cause problems for you in participating in the benefits of your immigration service status (e.g., employment) or making later changes in your plans in the U.S. (e.g., applying to change your immigration service status or transferring schools).
 Once out of status, you can only be reinstated back to a legal status through USCIS or the U.S. State Department (for J-1 status holders).
 Therefore, it is imperative that you are aware of what is required of you to maintain a legal immigration service status in the U.S.

 Resources for Maintaining Status

 - U.S. Immigration and Customs Enforcement provides oversight and enforcement of the SEVIS program as well as the regulations governing international student status and benefits.

 - U.S. Department of State provides useful information about studying in the U.S. as well as applying for a visa.

 Taking a Leave of Absence

 International students who are making plans to take a leave of absence from Middlebury should consult with ISSS before submitting your leave of absence petition to ensure that your best interests are protected.